tarantool/metrics/doc/monitoring/api_reference.rst

                                   You can't add the ``"quantile"`` label to a summary.
                                   It is added automatically.
                                   If ``max_age_time`` and ``age_buckets_count`` are set,
-                                  the observed value will be added to each bucket.
+                                  the observed value is added to each bucket.
                                   Note that both label names and values in ``label_pairs`` are treated as strings.